Yuniac/Quranic-Snippets/README.md

 ## How to use?

-You can download the extension for free from the [Firefox Addons Store](https://addons.mozilla.org/en-US/firefox/addon/quranic-snippets/).
+- You can download the extension for free from the [Firefox Addons Store](https://addons.mozilla.org/en-US/firefox/addon/quranic-snippets/).

+- You can download the extension for free from the [Chrome web store](https://chrome.google.com/webstore/detail/quranic-snippets/ahahmhhkknhgobkknjlikglfnjgkfbod).

 ## Why Quranic-Snippets?